Recently, one of our readers asked us how to clear the cache in WordPress.

-These plugins give you control over what files and media are cached, when the cache expires, when the cache is cleaned up, and more.
+These plugins give you control over which files and media are cached when the cache expires, when the cache is cleaned up, and more.

 Depending on your hosting provider, you might already have WordPress caching built in.
 For example, managed WordPress hosting companies like WP Engine run their own caching solutions.

 Finally, most modern web browsers will also store cached versions of pages on your web browser.